Hajj: Gallery

 Pilgrim in supplication at the Al-Masjid Al-Haram in Mecca.

 The largest Jamarah (pillar).
-These pillars depict the evils in Islam and are stoned by the devotees.
+These pillars depict the devil and low human desires and are stoned by the devotees as an act of rejection.

 Pilgrims visiting the well of Zamzam.

 Mount Safa within the Al-Masjid Al-Haram in Mecca.

 Mount Marwah within the Al-Masjid Al-Haram in Mecca.